 I spent a few sessions on Salesforce Architecture.
 The concept of “Architect” in Salesforce used to be a zero or a one.
 You were a Certified Technical Architect (CTA), or you weren’t.
 However, Salesforce has done a great job enabling the entire architecture journey from start to TA status over the past few years.
 My takeaways:

-- There are a lot of resources available to help move from new to Architect.
+- Many resources are available to help move from new to Architect.

 - There are options to become a Salesforce Solution Architect in the certification journey to support a desired career outcome.
 Here’s a great comparison of Salesforce Solutions Architects vs. Technical Architects.

 - Architecture is a lot more than just thinking about tech.
-It considers overall business needs, budgets, staffing levels, and many other factors when designing solutions.
+When designing solutions, it considers overall business needs, budgets, staffing levels, and many other factors.
 Holistic in the true sense of the word.

 - Architecture doesn’t mean you have to be a developer.
 Of course, you have to understand development practices to a degree, but anyone can learn it.